 Now that businesses are embracing remote setup, managers and IT security teams have to double up their efforts in ensuring that every endpoint of their network is well protected and secured against cyber attacks.

-With this, every manager must know what endpoints are and what are the things they can do to protect them.
+With this, every manager must know what endpoints are and what are the things endpoints can do to protect them.

 WHAT IS AN ENDPOINT?